YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 8.17.
-At least 2 times passed unit tests run in each environment instance
-At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
-Should the run behave differently start all over from dev.
+At least 2 times passed functional and js tests run
+Use the following shell actions ( Note that since v0.6.7 as authentication is required for most of the web-actions the QTO_ONGOING_TEST environmental variable has to be set to 1 to run those separately) :

+    bash src/bash/qto/qto.sh -a run-js-tests
+    bash src/bash/qto/qto.sh -a run-functional-tests

 ### 8.18.
-At least 2 times passed integration tests run in each environment instance
+At least 2 times passed integration tests  in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.
+Since v0.6.7 as authentication is required for most of the web-actions the QTO_ONGOING_TEST environmental variable has to be set to 1 to run those separately.

+    bash src/bash/qto/qto.sh -a run-integration-tests

 ### 8.19.
 Deployment to the test environment
-Deploy to the test environment as follows:
+Deploy to the test environment as shown in the code snippet bellow.
+Re-run the tests via the tests shell actions.

     # deploy to the tst environment
     bash src/bash/qto/qto.sh -a to-tst